-To facilitate students to understand android SDK To help students to gain a basic understanding of Android application development П To inculcate working knowledge of Android Studio development tool
+- To facilitate students to understand android SDK - To help students to gain a basic understanding of Android application development - To inculcate working knowledge of Android Studio development tool

-- PO1.
-Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - PO2.
-Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - PO3.
-Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - PO5.
-Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations. - PSO1.
-Design and develop cost effective, secure, reliable IT, network and web-based solutions with professional expertise in the domains including banking and healthcare and communications.
+PO1.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

+PO2.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

+PO3.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+PO5.
+Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

+PSO1.
+Apply suitable algorithmic thinking and data management practices to design, develop, and evaluate effective solutions for real-life and research problems.

 - 1. Identify fundamental concepts of mobile programming that make it unique from programming for other platforms - 2.
 Analyze the essential of Android Application with their anatomy and terminologies - 3.
 Apply rapid prototyping techniques to design, develop and deploy the Android Applications - 4.
-Analyze the essentials of User Interface Design in IOS with SQLite Database - 5.
-Design the flutter applications on the Android marketplace for distribution
+Analyze the essentials of User Interface Design in IoS with SqLite Database - 5.
+Design the flutter applications on the Android marketplace for distribution.